mkocus/GESI/README.md

 Google Sheets™ add-on for interacting with EVE ESI API.
 GESI provides an EVE Online SSO flow to authorize your character(s), as well as a wrapper around ESI in order to access your EVE Online data within Google Sheets™; much like `=importXML()` worked with the old XML API.

+## mkocus fork

+This fork only declares skills and skills queue scopes.
+This is done by purpose in order to create Google Spreadsheets for listing corporate skills, without requiring everything else.

 ## Setup:

 1. Install the add-on.
 From within Google Sheets™: Go to `Add-Ons` => `Get add-ons` => Search for `GESI`, click on it, and click `Install`.